The Frontend Homepage Layout

-The screenshot on the right shows what the default front page of a freshly installed GovCMS 8 site looks like, with some demo content added to it.
+The screenshot below shows what the default front page of a freshly installed GovCMS site (with some demo content added) looks like.

-It’s split into various horizontal sections, often referred to as “regions”.
+The horizontal sections are also often referred to as “regions”.
 From top to bottom, these are:

 The top section that contains the site logo and the main navigation menu (sections 1 and 2 in the screenshot above) is usually referred to as the “header”, while the section at the very bottom of the page (7) is referred to as the “footer”.

 Tip: Remember, because GovCMS allows web developers and designers to lay out and style the site according to the needs of each agency, the homepage and other pages may differ visually to the GovCMS site you will use during a training course.